 1 Corinthians 15:53-54 ” For this corruptible must put on incorruption, and this mortal [must] put on immortality.”
 “So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.”

-We are comforted to know that the Lord will never leave us, even in the transition to our life eternal from this life.
-The rod and staff of the shepherd was two-fold.
-It was used to nudge the stray back into the fold, and it was also used as a weapon to keep the enemy away from the sheep.
+We are comforted to know that the Lord will never leave us, even in the transition from this life to our life eternal.
+The Shephard’s staff was used to nudge the stray back into the fold; his rod was used as a weapon to keep the enemy away from the sheep.
 It is a comfort to know that the Lord is watching over us nudging us back into the fold.
 It is also very comforting to know that He fights the enemy for us.

 Verses 5-6: The able Protector (verse 4), is also the abundant Provider.

 Psalm 23:5 “Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.”